JohnAlbin/zen-style-guide/sass/README.txt

 While using generated CSS with Firebug, the line numbers it reports will be wrong since it will be showing the generated CSS file's line numbers and not the line numbers of the source Sass files.
-To correct this problem, you can install the FireSass plug-in into Firefox. https://addons.mozilla.org/en-US/firefox/addon/firesass-for-firebug/
+To correct this problem, you can install the FireSass plug-in into Firefox and then edit your sub-theme's config.rb file to set: firesass = true https://addons.mozilla.org/en-US/firefox/addon/firesass-for-firebug/